Lighthouse Reef Expedition

 Lighthouse Reef Atoll

 Meet your guide at the Belize International Airport.
 Drive to the Crooked Tree Wildlife Sanctuary.
 Have some time to rest, relax and enjoy dinner.
-If there is enough time, explore Crooked Tree Village, one of the oldest Creole settlements of the country.
-The Crooked Tree Wildlife Sanctuary, with its wetlands, swamps and four lagoons, gives an excellent resting place for thousands of resident and migrating birds, a paradise for bird-lovers.
+If there is enough time, explore Crooked Tree Village, one of the oldest Creole settlements in the country.
+The Crooked Tree Wildlife Sanctuary, with its wetlands, swamps, and four lagoons, gives an excellent resting place for thousands of residents and migrating birds, a paradise for bird-lovers.

-Next in the morning, we will drive along the old Belize Road to the sea, and meet a motorized boat which will take you through mangrove ranges and white sand little islands, past the central Barrier Reef to Lighthouse Reef Atoll.
-Upon arriving at Half Moon Caye, settle in to your new island heaven and enjoy a lunch before going out for an afternoon snorkel or kayak around Half Moon Caye.
+Next in the morning, we will drive along the old Belize Road to the sea, and meet a motorized boat that will take you through mangrove ranges and white sand little islands, past the central Barrier Reef to Lighthouse Reef Atoll.
+Upon arriving at Half Moon Caye, settle into your new island heaven and enjoy lunch before going out for an afternoon snorkel or kayak around Half Moon Caye.

-As a result of its confinement from the mainland, the waters of Lighthouse Reef Atoll are particularly clear with inspirational landscape and an uncommonly rich reef system which provides some of the best snorkeling, kayaking and diving in the Caribbean Sea.
-To start, the guides give instruction; teaching the basics of sea snorkeling, kayaking and safety in the Caribbean.
+As a result of its confinement from the mainland, the waters of Lighthouse Reef Atoll are particularly clear with an inspirational landscape and an uncommonly rich reef system that provides some of the best snorkeling, kayaking, and diving in the Caribbean Sea.
+To start, the guides give instruction; teaching the basics of sea snorkeling, kayaking, and safety in the Caribbean.

 Today we will pack a hearty lunch and our snorkel gear in our kayak, then paddle to the Aquarium, an unbelievable dive destination known for its plethora of fish and towering coral structures.
 Spend time exploring before returning to the island, making a stop at the Half Moon Wall for an astonishing drift snorkel over the submerged cliff of the atoll.